Join 85+ heritage organisations in making heritage volunteering for all in Scotland!

 Who can join Make Your Mark?

 Any heritage organisation in Scotland that works with volunteers or would like to begin working with volunteers can join Make Your Mark.
 We ascribe to a wide definition of ‘heritage’, including public, private, charitable and other entities – we welcome:

-- Organisations that work with the natural and built environment
+- Organisations that work with the built environment

 - Organisations that preserve and celebrate intangible heritage (oral histories, dialects, memories, cultures, local lore)